seonnyseo/seonnyseo.github.io/_posts/2020-05-06-Airbnb_New_Users_Booking.md

 ##### 1. Acquisition

 Since the dataset only includes signed up users' information, it is not available to trace the visitors who only accessed and left the service.
-However, it provides the routes to the service
+However, it provides the routes to the service such as affiliate channels, providers and the first marketing the user interacted with before the signing up info.
+The first device used data is also provided.

+[Marketing Channel]

 ##### 2. Activation